lzapffe/ds_labs/lab-06.md

 I think top 10 countries might be good.
 There might be political reasons to include other specific countries, but I don’t have any of those, so I will stick with top 10.

+Filter by top 10 countries and save it in another data frame:

 ``` r
 fisheries_top_10 <- fisheries %>%